PrairieBaby Canada

 Only cats with flawless temperament, the ability to fight disease and no visible genetic defects are kept for reproduction.

 All our present breeding cats have perfect gums and teeth.
-In 2010, our average amount of life kittens per litter was 6.
+In 2010, our average amount of live kittens per litter was 6.

 Our Cattery is vet inspected and vet certifiedFelv/Fiv negative.